Track mileage automatically

 From a tax perspective, you can only claim expenses that helped you earn business income.
 If you use the same vehicle for both personal and business activities, you must record your business kilometres along with the total kilometres driven in the fiscal year to claim the business portion of your expenses (you can refer to our other article to learn how to calculate the business portion of your driving).

-You are also required to keep your receipts for any business expenses you plan to deduct against your Doordash income.
+You are also required to keep your receipts for any business expenses you plan to deduct against your DoorDash income.

 Once you’ve figured out the business portion of your vehicle costs, you can apply it to the following expenses and claim deductions: